-From these 3 visits alone, students gain a strong understanding of local attitudes to meat storage and a realization that unless strictly monitored, a cold chain established in China may not be maintained to Australian expectations as locals might assume a different level of standards.
+From these three visits alone, students gain a strong understanding of local attitudes to meat storage and a realization that unless strictly monitored, a cold chain established in China may not be maintained to Australian expectations as locals might assume a different level of standards.

 We noticed throughout the tour, a lack of refrigeration (warm beer is common), a lack of dairy (fresh milk is scarce) and a lack of large cuts of meat.
-The lecturers made the point that this is typical of not only China, but many other countries such as India and Africa with huge populations, indicating that 2/3 of the world live and eat this way, presenting challenges and opportunities for us food producers in western countries.
+The lecturers made the point that this is typical of not only China but many other countries such as India and Africa with huge populations, indicating that 2/3 of the world live and eat this way, presenting challenges and opportunities for us food producers in western countries.

 We also meet some large Agribusinesses.
-In Chengdu, we were hosted by West Hope Group (TEQU), Sichuan province's biggest animal feed producer.
+In Chengdu, we were hosted by West Hope Group (TEQU), Sichuan province’s biggest animal feed producer.
 TEQU’s owner is a billionaire who started out with $200 to develop the business in 1985.
-The meeting and tour at TEQU were conducted at corporate level and included our students presenting a snapshot of Australian agriculture to the TEQU managers.
+The meeting and tour at TEQU were conducted at the corporate level and included our students presenting a snapshot of Australian agriculture to the TEQU managers.

 Here we witnessed TEQU’s commitment to OH&S and quality including the adoption of the internationally recognized ISO 9001 accreditation.
 We also experienced a very formally structured business meeting between us Australian representatives and the local Chinese management.

 We visited many and varied places such as a tea plantation where tea demands a high price of over $60,000/kg USD due to the use of Panda poo as a fertilizer and some extremely good marketing by the owner.
-Then a Baijiu factory, where Australian Sorghum is distilled into the nationally famous Baijiu, a powerful clear alcohol sprit rated at 50% proof which is used to toast guest at business dinners.
+Then a Baijiu factory, where Australian Sorghum is distilled into the nationally famous Baijiu, a powerful clear alcohol spirit rated at 50% proof which is used to toast guest at business dinners.

-The tour included visit to a huge Cotton Mill where high quality shirts are made from Aussie cotton.
+The tour included a visit to a huge Cotton Mill where high-quality shirts are made from Aussie cotton.
 We heard from the Australian Consulate General in Chengdu how Australia is highly regarded by Chinese consumers as a safe food supplier, auguring well for the future of Australian Agriculture as long as we maintain our clean and green outlook.
 Many other visits reinforced that same message.
 An educational boat tour of Hong Kong’s freight harbour gave us a firsthand insight into the costs and processes of exporting our food from Australia to Hong Kong and China.
 We also take fast TGV trains and experience the local road conditions and rules by bus.

 Throughout all of this, the sheer amount of work and concrete used across the country is staggering.
-Everywhere, new super highways, fast trains, high rise buildings and factories are being built on what was once highly productive farmland.
-It is said that China uses 50% of the worlds production of concrete.
+Everywhere, new superhighways, fast trains, high rise buildings and factories are being built on what was once highly productive farmland.
+It is said that China uses 50% of the world’s production of concrete.

 After hours, we had a lot of fun with the locals.
-From a Tibetan Restaurant Yak feast, through to Pandas, and staying night in a remote tourist village set amongst Rice Terraces.
+From a Tibetan Restaurant Yak feast, through to Pandas, and staying the night in a remote tourist village set amongst Rice Terraces.